Admissions FAQs

 Each application is read and carefully considered by an admissions committee of staff, volunteer alumni, and former faculty.

-We will update your application status and email decisions to applicants in mid-March for international students (please see our international page) and in mid-April for domestic students.
+We will update your application status and email decisions to applicants in mid-March for international students and in mid-April for domestic students.

 Everyone on our waitlist is qualified to attend, but we will only be able to offer admission to a few.
 The degree to which we admit from the Alternate List varies per year.